-Nurses with entry-level master's preparation (ELMSN) who desire to expand practice to the FNP role may apply to the post-ELMSN track when available.
-The post-ELMSN curriculum is currently under development.
-Course inclusion and program length are currently under review.
-The post-ELMSN cohort is expected to start Fall 2014.
+RNs who are graduates of post-baccalaureate entry level MSN programs who desire to expand practice to the FNP role may apply to the post-entry level MSN track when available.
+The post-entry level curriculum is currently under development and is not available at this time.

-All tracks curriculum consists of didactic and clinical course work structured around the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education and when appropriate, the National Organization of Nurse Practitioner Faculties (NONPF) Nurse Practitioner Core Competencies.
+The curriculum consists of didactic and clinical course work structured around the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education and when appropriate, the National Organization of Nurse Practitioner Faculties (NONPF) Nurse Practitioner Core Competencies.
 Didactic and clinical course work culminates in the completion of an evidence-based clinical capstone project during the Clinical Scholarship course sequences.